-Jayne E. Fleming is Pro Bono Counsel to Reed Smith where she leads the firm's Human Rights Team, comprised of more than 100 lawyers.
+Jayne E. Fleming is Pro Bono Counsel to Reed Smith, where she leads the firm's Human Rights Team, which is comprised of more than 100 lawyers firmwide.

 In Garcia-Martinez v.
 Ashcroft (2004), Jayne convinced the Ninth Circuit that the systematic rape of women during the Guatemalan civil war was not merely criminal conduct, but a weapon of war used for political purposes.
 Given the political context, women survivors were entitled to assert asylum claims.
 Human rights experts hailed the court’s decision as an important victory for all women.

 In January 2006, Jayne represented an Albanian teen who was held hostage for a month, subjected to daily rapes, and “prepared” for sex trafficking.
 The court said the attempted trafficking was a “personal” matter rather than a sociopolitical issue.
 After launching a national advocacy campaign supported by several human rights organizations, Jayne successfully mediated the case in the Second Circuit.

 In April 2006, Jayne represented a Congolese woman imprisoned for six weeks and subjected to daily rapes.
 The Fifth Circuit had rejected her appeal on the ground that her torture was not politically motivated.
 Jayne filed a motion to reopen based on new evidence, and she launched an advocacy campaign with the help of several human rights organizations.
 This campaign led to thousands of letters reaching the desk of then-U.S. Attorney General John Ashcroft.
 Shortly thereafter, the government joined in Jayne’s motion, and the client ultimately received asylum.